justingarrick/android-reverse-r/README.md

 Run `java -jar android-reverse-r-1.0.0-all.jar`.
 The `-src` and `-pkg` options are used to specify the folder containing the source files and the package name to be reversed, respectively.

 For example:
-`java -jar android-reverse-r-1.0.0-all.jar -src /Users/justin/DecompiledSource -pkg com.interesting.application`.
+`java -jar android-reverse-r-1.0.0-all.jar -src /Users/justin/DecompiledSource -pkg com.interesting.application`